Invoice Tracking Template – Track Auto-billing and Payment Status

 #7 – Date

 The date for each transaction must be provided in the invoice.
-This will ease out the further calculation process in evaluating the age of the debtors.
+It will ease out the following calculation process in evaluating the age of the debtors.

 #8 – Invoice Number

 The invoice number should be provided right after the date.
-This will ensure that the transactions that are entered are arranged serially and not randomly.
+It will ensure that the transactions that are entered are arranged serially and not randomly.

 #9 – Customers’ Name

-- The debtors or customers name must be mentioned right next to the date.
-The name of the customers is really important to mention because this is not an invoice being made for individual clients.
-This sort of invoice is made after incorporating the details of all the transactions undertaken by a company with a different type of customers.
+- The debtors or customer’s names must be mentioned right next to the date.
+The name of the customers is critical to mention because this is not an invoice being made for individual clients.
+This sort of invoice is created after incorporating details of all the transactions undertaken by a company with different types of customers.

-- All the customers that have transacted with a company for the period the invoice is being prepared must be duly entered.
-This makes the process of tracking the payment status of the customers really easy for companies and also enables them to deal with their customers according to their payment pattern.
+- All the customers who transacted with the company for the period of the invoice being prepared must be duly entered.
+It makes the process of tracking the payment status of the customers easy for companies and also enables them to deal with their customers according to their payment pattern.